Klemens Flöge

 Helmholtz AI

-November 2023 – Present Munich, Germany
+November 2023 – October 2024 Munich, Germany

 Current projects include enhancing Bayesian particle-based inference through Hessian computations, incorporating topological priors into diffusion models, building multi-modal protein transformers, and uncertainty quantification for low-rank adapted LLMs.